snowplow/snowplow/2-collectors/clojure-collector/README.md

 There is one major benefit of using clojure-collector over SnowPlow's [CloudFront-based collector] [cloudfront-collector]:

+clojure-collector allows the use of a third-party cookie, making user tracking across domains possible.
+The Cloudfront collector does not support cross domain tracking of users because user ids are set client side, whereas the clojure-collector sets them server side.

-clojure-collector allows the use of a third-party cookie, making user tracking across domains possible for all browsers except mobile Safari; this is something even the Google Analytics JavaScript-set cookie approach struggles with.
+Note: this approach to tracking users across domains works on all browsers except mobile Safari; this is something even the Google Analytics JavaScript-set cookie approach struggles with as well.

 ## How clojure-collector works